DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/Angular/description.md

-This demo shows how to show and hide the Popup component, how to fill it with content, specify its position and other configurations.
-To get started with the DevExtreme Popup component, refer to the following tutorial for step-by-step instructions: [Getting Started with Popup](/Documentation/Guide/UI_Components/Popup/Getting_Started_with_Popup/).
+This example demonstrates how to show and hide the Popup component, populate it with content, specify its position and other settings.

+To see step-by-step instructions on how to get started with the DevExtreme Popup component, refer to the following tutorial: [Getting Started with Popup](/Documentation/Guide/UI_Components/Popup/Getting_Started_with_Popup/).

 ## Show and Hide the Popup